IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 First you need to define styleable attributes for a category.
 Next you can define a style for it, which will be used by an [`IviThemeComponent`](TTIVI_INDIGO_API) later.

 Let's use an example to demonstrate the creation of a custom theme.
-IndiGO extends color attributes like `tt_surface_content_color_emphasis_high` which are defined in `stock_theme`.
-It is defined like
+TomTom IndiGO extends color attributes like `tt_surface_content_color_emphasis_high` which are defined in `stock_theme`.
+It is defined like this:
-this:

 ```xml
 <resources>